 One other reason why Greece real estate market is attractive is the Golden Visa scheme.
 If you buy real estate for a minimum of €250,000, you can be eligible for a Greek Golden Visa, which translates as residency in Greece.

 Although the Golden Visa process is very straightforward, there are some important things to consider when you’re choosing real estate that qualifies for Greece Golden Visa.
-In this article, we’re going to highlight what you should check and how you can make a successful real estate investment in Greece.
+In this article, I’m going to highlight what you should check and how you can make a successful real estate investment in Greece.

 Four Factors To Consider Before Choosing Your Greece Golden Visa Property